osamabeinglagging/webdev-projs/README.md

-STD - Slaying The Dragon - The Youtuber\n
+STD - Slaying The Dragon - The Youtuber

 This is my first project and its basically a 1:1 copy of the website built in this video: https://www.youtube.com/watch?v=dLDn_k8GmaU